-6 Social Media Tips to Increase Engagement
+6 Social Media Tips for Therapists to Increase Engagement

 Imagine… What would your practice look like if there was a virtual spokesperson striving 24/7 to increase your practice growth and the number of potential clients you were able to reach?
 While you were working with clients and changing lives, or enjoying dinner with your family, what would happen if a second you was heaving their virtual shoulder against the grindstone?

 You’d be busier, right?
 Less stressed?
 I’d guess so.
 More profitable?
 There’s a very good chance.

 This is the power of private practice social media.